-I recently graduated with a first in contemporary portraiture from The Art Academy, London and my graduation show project focused on the ancestry search for my long lost family and the recurring patterns of loss and hardship that pulled my family apart.
+I graduated in contemporary portraiture from The Art Academy, London and my graduation show project focused on the ancestry search for my long lost family and the recurring patterns of loss and hardship that pulled my family apart.

 These pieces are my family and I made them with love.

 Classification of Unpaid Domestic Duties looks at my own class duality.
 The heart of me is defiantly working class but, after higher education and a 30-year career in publishing including 10 years at high-end style bible Homes & Gardens, I can no longer categorise myself this way.